 Vastu shastra has been practiced in India for centuries, to create ancient architecture such as temples, monuments, palaces, etc. structures built according to Vastu principles are said to vibrate universal positive energy.

 Vastu shastra is said to be the intangible part of Indian architecture, it has roots extended to Indian philosophy, science, maths, geology, geography, religion, culture and takes into account the context of the site, roads, surrounding buildings, and topography.
-Some scientific factors that are involved in the study of Vastu are the earth’s magnetic field, sun’s direction, and rotation, cardinal directions, the element of nature, the human body, and the earth’s energy field.
+Some of the advantage scientific factors that are involved in the study of Vastu are the earth’s magnetic field, sun’s direction, and rotation, cardinal directions, the element of nature, the human body, and the earth’s energy field.

 According to Hindu mythology, it is believed that Vishvakarma was the architect of earth, Lord Brahma asked Vishwakarma to develop an architectural system that included the powers of the basic five elements- air, water, earth, fire, and space.
 This system and concept have played an important role through generations, it has maintained the balance between nature and human life.
 As of today, the technological advance in science has created debatable questions.
 Simultaneously, the use of Vastu Shastra is a Vedic science and building innovation that isn’t time-related.
 The old Vastu architects knew about structural designing and the development of technologies that are being utilized even today, so the topic of Vastu Shastra being out of date or excess doesn’t arise.
 It tends to be said that the Vastu Shastra of advanced architecture is like ancient science, the only difference is the way toward the ideas.
 This concludes that unconsciously, we are still following the ancient science derived from the Vedic sutras.